itp-dwd/back-end-foundations-workbook/README.md

 - Output your random pizza as a string using `console.log`
 - Run your script from the command line and generate a few random pizzas.

+### 04 `npm install` and `npmjs.com`
+**Challenge**:
+- Go to the website https://npmjs.com
+- Search "metal name"
+- Click on a library called "metal-name"
+- Take some time to look at the usage instructions, and to look at the project on GitHub
+- Go back and search "food words"
+- Click on a library called "food-words"
+- Install both of these libraries locally by running `npm install <library-name>`
+- Notice that this creates a folder called `node_modules` and a file called `package-lock.json`
+- Write a script that combines these two libraries in a fun way.

 1. Using a Node core library, advanced